Joshua Bonehill-Paine

-Early activities
+Early life

+Joshua Mark John Bonehill-Paine was born in Yeovil, Somerset.
+He went to a public school.
+After being expelled from school for fighting, his parents put him in the foster care system at the age of 13, missing most of his education before retaking his GCSEs at college.

-A former public schoolboy and briefly a Conservative Party member, Bonehill-Paine was sentenced to a 12-month community order with 100 hours' unpaid work and supervision by the probation service, following an incident on 11 March 2011 in which he broke into and burgled a police station in Chard, Somerset, using his Conservative Party membership card, while drunk.
+He then joined the Conservative Party, seeking to become a Conservative candidate in the 2011 South Somerset District Council election.
+After failing to be selected, on 11 March 2011 he broke into and burgled a police station in Chard, Somerset using his Conservative Party membership card, while drunk.
 He was discovered by a constable outside the station in the early hours wearing a police uniform, and noted their poor security.
 He resisted efforts to arrest him, assaulting two officers in the process, and was found guilty of the offences of burglary, assault and criminal damage, also pleading guilty to criminal damage committed on 30 March to a flower bed in Yeovil.
+Bonehill-Paine was sentenced to a 12-month community order with 100 hours' unpaid work and supervision by the probation service.

 In 2013, Bonehill-Paine announced plans to lead a "Stand Strong" march in Woolwich, a month after the murder of Lee Rigby, describing it as a protest against "extremism, terrorism and oppression".

 In February 2014, Bonehill-Paine appeared in court in Yeovil on charges of malicious communications on Facebook, relating to comments regarding the UK Independence Party leader Nigel Farage, in October the previous year.
 That September, Bonehill-Paine announced that he was in the process of registering a political party in Yeovil, called the National British Resistance party.
-He described it as having "ambitions to replace the British National Party (BNP) and gain mainstream support", with the intention of contesting elections in 2015.
-Also that year, he released a video of himself speaking at a BNP meeting, delivering a call to "rise up and stand up as one white race united" to a small group of people in a pub.
-By 2015, he was reportedly a member of National Action.
+He described it as having "ambitions to replace the British National Party (BNP) and gain mainstream support", with the intention of contesting elections in a countering violent extremism programme.

+Political views

+In a 2026 interview with The Times, Bonehill-Paine said that his "personal politics oscillated between the Conservatives and Reform" and that he had received a Christmas card from Conservative Party leader Kemi Badenoch, while adding that "no party was off limits" in his satire.